dewens12/workspace/README.md

 workspace
 =========
-Work space is area where I can work on my Ruby applications Ruby
+Work space is area where I can work on my Ruby applications.
+And users can view and give feedback on my Ruby coding.
+Ruby